Wedding Traditions From All Over The World

 From the land of Fung Shui comes the tradition of couples marrying on the half-hour rather than on the hour as it is said to bring luck to their marriage because they are marrying on an ‘upswing’ since the hands of the clock are moving upwards rather than downwards.

-You need to have a sense of humour to partake in the Scottish pre-wedding tradition of the Blackening which involves being covered in mud, muck and/or soot the day before your wedding.
+You need to have a sense of humor to partake in the Scottish pre-wedding tradition of the Blackening which involves being covered in mud, muck and/or soot the day before your wedding.
 The tradition is thought to have originated in Scotland’s Orkney Islands, and involves both the bride and groom being smothered in a mixture of tar and feathers (but it could also be flour, eggs or curdled milk), then either tied to a tree or paraded through the town’s streets in humiliation.
 This rather messy tradition is meant to give the bride or groom a ‘taster’ of the humiliation that married life may bring.

 Mexico’s rich heritage and ancient culture means that many of its most important ceremonies, such as weddings and funerals, are steeped in tradition and ornate ceremony.
 One such tradition fast gaining popularity in the West is the “lasso” – a white cord or ribbon, but usually an ornately decorated rosary, that is large enough to place around the shoulders of the bride and groom simultaneously.
 It symbolises the binding love and commitment between them.
 Customarily, the bride and groom each choose a ‘padrino’ (sponsor) to present the lasso at the start of the service.
 Once the service is over, the groom removes the ribbon and presents it to his new wife as a token of his newly confirmed love for her.